jestineeun/OpenCV_Basics_MEXE4102_Adolfo_Francisco/README.md

     + Select a fruit image dataset suitable for applying erosion and dilation techniques.

-Set Up the Environment:
+- **Set Up the Environment:**

-Use Google Colab or Jupyter Notebook as the coding platform.
+    + Use Google Colab or Jupyter Notebook as the coding platform.

-Import Required Libraries:
+- **Import Required Libraries:**

-Import essential libraries: cv2, os, numpy, and matplotlib.pyplot.
+    + Import essential libraries: cv2, os, numpy, and matplotlib.pyplot.

-Clone the Repository:
+- **Clone the Repository:**

-Clone the GitHub repository containing the fruit dataset and any necessary supporting files.
+    + Clone the GitHub repository containing the fruit dataset and any necessary supporting files.

-Preprocess Images:
+- **Preprocess Images:**

-Define the dataset folder and iterate through each image:
+    + Define the dataset folder and iterate through each image:
-Check File Extensions: Ensure files are valid image formats (e.g., .jpg, .png).
+      list-style-type: square Check File Extensions: Ensure files are valid image formats (e.g., .jpg, .png).
 Resize Images: Adjust image dimensions to ensure uniformity across the dataset.
 Apply Gaussian Blur: Smooth images to reduce noise.
 Apply Canny Edge Detection: